IPS-LMU/The-EMU-SDMS-Manual/_book/query.md

 <p class="caption">(\#fig:amongstHier)Simple partial hierarchy of an annotation of the word *amongst* in the *msajc003* bundle in the *ae* demo `emuDB`.</p>
 </div>

-R Example \@ref(rexample:query-loadDemoData) shows how to create the demo data that is provided by the `emuR` package followed by loading an example `emuDB` called *ae* into the current R session.
+The R code snippet below shows how to create the demo data that is provided by the `emuR` package followed by loading an example `emuDB` called *ae* into the current R session.
 This database will be used in all the examples throughout this chapter.

 ```r